How to buy AdEx

 Your guide to AdEx and how you can buy and sell the ADX cryptocurrency in the UK.

-AdEx is a decentralized ad exchange built on the Ethereum network.
-Developed with the aim of disrupting the existing online advertising landscape and overcoming problems such as fraud and privacy concerns, AdEx is designed to provide advertisers, publishers and consumers with a secure and transparent platform.
+AdEx is a decentralised ad exchange built on the Ethereum network.
+Built with the aim of disrupting the existing online advertising landscape and overcoming problems such as fraud and privacy concerns, AdEx is designed to provide advertisers, publishers and consumers with a secure and transparent platform.

 A step-by-step guide to buying ADX

 If you want to buy ADX, here’s an example of how to do it:

 Step 1.
 Create an account with a cryptocurrency exchange that allows you to trade ADX

 ADX isn’t listed on every crypto exchange around the world, so search for a suitable platform that allows you to exchange ADX with the currency of your choice.
 Once you’ve found a site, sign up for an account by providing your name, email address and contact information.

 In line with Know Your Customer (KYC) laws, some exchanges will also require proof of ID before your account can be verified and you can begin trading.
 It’s also recommended that you set up two-factor authentication for increased account security.

 Depending on how busy your chosen exchange is, verification can take anywhere from a few hours to a few weeks.

 Step 2.
 Deposit funds into your account